Flag of Sarawak: History of the Sarawak Flag after the reign of James Brooke

-Charles Brooke the second White Rajah, made a change to the flag around the year 1870, but it wasn't a colour change.

-By the advice of others in the early 1870s, Charles Brooke made a change to the flag.
-He "authorised a distinction mark in the Government flag by the introduction of the crown" The Eastern Crown is a heraldic symbol used by Royal Peers who have distinguished themselves in the East.
+By the advice of others in the early 1870s, Charles Brooke, the second White Rajah, "authorised a distinction mark in the Government flag by the introduction of the crown" The Eastern Crown is a heraldic symbol used by Royal Peers who have distinguished themselves in the East.
 It was first associated with the Brookes when it was incorporated into the coat of arms awarded posthumously to James' father Thomas Brooke Esq.
-(1760-1835) on 9 November 1848 and was permitted to be used by him and his descendants.
+(1760–1835) on 9 November 1848 and was permitted to be used by him and his descendants.